zwhua888/qian256.github.io/_posts/2017-01-20-artoolkit-on-hololens.md

 [HoloLens](https://www.microsoft.com/microsoft-hololens/en-us) is fascinating in terms of holographic display and in-room localization, but the capability of the front-facing camera ([locatable camera](https://developer.microsoft.com/en-us/windows/holographic/locatable_camera)) is not fully utilized for potential augmented reality applications.

-### Why not Vuforia?

-[Vuforia](https://vuforia.com/) released it support for HoloLens several month ago with Vuforia 6.
-Vuforia has its feature-based tracking, extended tracking mode, simple 3D model tracking, etc. However, there is several potential problems with Vuforia, from a developer point of view.

-* Limited update rate, not intended for fast moving object.
-* Lack of accuracy.
-* Closed-source software, you have to get your finger-crossed for everything.
-* Is charged.

 ### ARToolKit

 Since [ARToolKit](http://artoolkit.org/) has served AR/VR for more than 10 years, and it is open-source, it would be nice to have it running on HoloLens.
 The obstacles towards this goal are quite clear as well: